+We also continued to "Do Good as We Do Well," including launching the Collegium Scholarship Program.
+Collegium partners with nonprofit organizations driving change in our communities, including increasing equitable access to science, technology, engineering, and math ("STEM") education.
 Everything we do at Collegium is guided by our dedication to serving as a responsible corporate citizen and holding ourselves accountable to the highest ethical standards.
-Reflecting this unwavering commitment to integrity, accountability and responsibility in all aspects of our business, we issued our inaugural Environmental, Social and Governance report.
+Reflecting this unwavering commitment to integrity, accountability and responsibility in all aspects of our business, we recently issued our second annual Environmental, Social and Governance report.

-Looking ahead, we are confident that 2023 will be a banner year for Collegium as we focus on achieving our strategic and financial objectives, creating long-term value for our shareholders and ensuring the long-term sustainability of our business and the health of our broader communities.
+Looking ahead, our focus in 2024 is on operational execution.
+We expect to deliver on our financial and strategic commitments to achieve record revenue, adjusted EBITDA and net income, while paying down debt and returning capital to our shareholders.
+Accomplishing these objectives will create long-term value for our shareholders and ensure the long-term sustainability of our business and the health of our broader communities.